emi80/idxtools/README.rst

 Introduction
 ============

-This package provides a set of classes and methods to perform operations on index files.
+Idxtools provides some command line tools and an API to perform operations on index files.

 Index files format
 ------------------